 Yes, you can.
 If you are awarded financial aid that covers your tuition and fees and there is any aid left over, we can give you a voucher to purchase books, supplies, and technology online at the MC bookstore.
 They will ship materials to you.

-Can I change the income on my FAFSA?
+change the income on my FAFSA?

 You can’t change your income, but the financial aid office can.
 Your FAFSA for fall used your family’s 2018 income.
 For a lot of families, things changed drastically this spring.
 So even though your first FAFSA for the 2020-2021 academic year has to list that 2018 income, you can contact the financial aid office and appeal to have your eligibility reconsidered based on a change in income or other financial changes in your family that the original FAFSA didn't recognize.
 The financial aid office can be reached via email or calling 240-567-5100.